Ladywood B16 8, Highgate, Spring Vale B10 0, Lozells, Aston, Sparkbrook, Edgbaston, Merry Hill B66 2, Nechells, Bordesley Green

 Call Now!
 07782 805852

-In case you suspect a faulty appliance is tripping your RCD, you should unplug all electrical appliances in your home and check whether or not your RCD resets.
+Try unplugging every electrical appliance in your home if you suspect a faulty appliance is triggering your RCD.
+If it resets correctly, then it was a faulty appliance.
 Plug in each appliance one by one and reset your RCD as you do so.

 If your RCD trips and you can’t reset it, or if it trips again after resetting it, you may have a defective device.
-Test your RCD regularly and in accordance with the standards.
+Your RCD should be tested regularly and according to the standards.

 Make sure the earth resistance is zero with the RCD tripped.
 Check the resistance between the RCD neutral busbar and the old non RCD busbar with the RCD tripped.
 If there is continuity check each neutral from the RCD busbar in turn until you find the culprit.If it’s wired in twin and earth the fault may be fairly easy to locate.

 The rcd trips each time a circuit breaker is turned off, so something is wrong with that circuit.
-This will hopefully reset your rcd every time a circuit is isolated.
+Once all circuits are isolated, hopefully your rcd will reset.

-An RCD can trip if you’ve plugged in a faulty appliance.
+One reason that an RCD may trip is: You have a faulty appliance plugged into the socket circuit.
 RCDs tend to trip for this reason most often.
 The easiest way to find the cause is to notice if you were using a device when it triggered.

 Do You Have Any Of These Electrical Issues?